The Eagles Have Landed In Squamish

 There are lots of places to see them, from the shores of the Squamish River in Brackendale, at Eagle Run Park, to the trails on the Mamquam Blind Channels behind the Squamish Golf Club, but nowhere is the sight more amazing then from a raft, floating down the Cheakamus River.
 Eagle watching float tours start mid-November and run through to February.
 Suitable for people of all ages and abilities, it’s a great way to get up close with one of the world’s great birds of prey.

 There are a bunch of areas to see the eagles in Squamish.
-The best way to get some info is to stop by the Squamish Adventure Centre and we’ll give you a map and rundown of where the best viewing spots are.
+The best way to get some info is to stop by the Squamish Adventure Centre and we’ll give you a map and rundown of where to find the best viewing spots.